TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy validator-wallet new --help
+$ drtpy validator-wallet new --help
-usage: mxpy validator-wallet new [-h] ...
+usage: drtpy validator-wallet new [-h] ...

 Create a new validator wallet and save it as a PEM file.